Home Sweet Home: Quantifying Home Court Advantages For NCAA Basketball Statistics: Home Court Advantage

 \subsection{The Impact of Scorekeeper Subjectivity}

 There are likely several factors contributing to the home advantage observed for box score statistics, including superior on-court performance.
-However, such a performance improvement does not explain why AST and BLK have noticeably greater home advantages compared to the other statistics.
+However, it is unlikely that such a performance improvement would result in AST (15.1\%) and BLK (18.8\%) having noticeably greater average home advantages compared to the other statistics (0.9\% to 7.9\%).
 According to a former NBA scorekeeper, scorekeepers are “given broad discretion over two categories: assists and blocks” \citep{confessions_of_nba_scorekeeper}.
-This statement aligns with previous observations on the subjectivity of statistics at both the NBA (\cite{nba_misleading_number}, \cite{nba_court_factors}) and NCAA \citep{huntsville_assists} levels, including model-quantified patterns of inconsistent scorekeeper behavior for these statistics in the NBA \citep{scorekeeper_bias}.
-Additionally, the statistics with the least subjectivity (including FGA, FT\%, and DREB) are all among the statistics with the least advantage for the home team.
+This statement aligns with previous observations on the subjectivity of statistics at both the NBA \citep{nba_misleading_number,nba_court_factors} and NCAA \citep{huntsville_assists} levels, including model-quantified patterns of inconsistent scorekeeper behavior for these statistics in the NBA \citep{scorekeeper_bias}.
+Additionally, the statistics with the least subjectivity (particularly FGA, 3FGA, and FT\%) are all among the statistics with the least advantage for the home team.
 Thus, these results support the hypothesis that scorekeeper biases are a major factor in the home court advantages for box score statistics.

-From Figure 2 we also see that most of the advantage for AST and BLK comes from being the home team, and there is less of a difference between neutral and away teams.
+From Figure 2 we also see that most of the advantage for AST (11.3\% vs 3.8\%) and BLK (12.3\% vs 6.5\%) comes from being the home team, and there is less of a difference between neutral and away teams.
 This result supports the idea that scorekeepers are more biased in favor of the home team than they are biased against the away team.
-For the more objective statistics such as FGA, FT\%, and DREB the trend reverses and the boost provided to neutral teams over away teams is greater than that for home teams over neutral teams, implying an increase in the relative impact of on-court performance.
+The trend reverses for the more objective statistics such as FGA (0.3\% vs 0.6\%), 3FGA (0.3\% vs 0.8\%), and FT\% (0.2\% vs 1.1\%) with the boost provided to neutral teams over away teams being greater than that for home teams over neutral teams.
+This reversal implies an increase in the relative impact of on-court performance for less subjective statistics.